 On 26 April 1955, when I had been at Gangodawila for only four months, I was promoted to the unpaid acting rank of corporal.
-That created a bit of a problem because there were two junior technician wireless fitters at the unit who were senior to me, one of whom was several years older and also much better qualified than I was since he had studied radio and radar subjects at university before being called up for National Service.
-I expressed my misgivings when Flight Lieutenant Gibbs told me of my promotion.
-He said the other two could not be considered for promotion because they were National Servicemen.
+That created a bit of a problem for me because of my short time in the job.
+One junior technician was several years older and much better qualified than I was; he had studied radio and radar subjects at university before being called up for National Service.
+I expressed my misgivings when Flight Lieutenant Gibbs personally informed me of my promotion on one of his routine visits.
+He said that particular junior technician could not be considered for promotion because he was a National Serviceman.
 "I have been very impressed with the interest you've shown in trying to overcome the network's problems due to the sun spot minimum," Gibbs told me.
 "I believe you have excellent prospects for promotion to sergeant in due course.
 Show me your leadership qualities now by establishing the authority you have just been given."

 Above: This was one for my parents.
 Note the length of my shorts - well under the regulation length!

 It was not going to be easy to 'establish my authority' because the well-qualified national serviceman took the decision badly and some, if not all, of the other national servicemen were on his side.
 But I had a plan.
 I told Chiefy Owen that instead of remaining on day duties as Technical Supervisor I was putting myself on shift duties for a few months because of my keen interest in the very difficult ionospheric conditions we were experiencing during both day and night hours.
 He made no comment.
 I told the 'passed-over' junior technicians, who appeared to have little or no knowledge of the principles of short wave propagation, that I was relying on them to keep me advised of, and deal with, any equipment problems that cropped up while I was on shift duties.
 My plan worked and everyone seemed happy, although I was the one that got the pay rise when my promotion was confirmed a few weeks later.

 Above: This was the RAF Gangodawila Fire Section!